[HISTORY: Adopted as indicated in article histories. Amendments noted where applicable.]

 In any vehicle of public transportation or any fare-paid area of a Port Authority of Allegheny County facility.

-In any food facility, as defined in this chapter.
+In any food facility, as defined in this article.

 Exceptions.
 The provisions § 880-2A shall not apply:

-In a specialty tobacco establishment, as defined by this chapter; provided that such specialty tobacco establishment is in legal operation and has a valid business privilege license.
+In a specialty tobacco establishment, as defined by this article; provided that such specialty tobacco establishment is in legal operation and has a valid business privilege license.

 In drinking establishments opened prior to September 26, 2006, provided that: